Avishek0001/Full-Stack-Mern-Blog-App/README.md

 * To run backend type command node server in main folder.
 * To install dependencies for frontend , run npm install in /client folder.
 * To run frontend type command npm start in /client folder.
 * Open localhost:3000 in the browser.
 And application will be up and running.
-Here are some images of application:
+Here are some images of the application:

+IMPORTANT NOTE:

+In the Above Project, I have been facing some issues while deploying it on vercel ,render or netlify.
+If anyone can help me fix the error related to Cors and deployment, then feel free to send me a PR.